 Hunting for a game-changer

-Another approach currently being investigated involves following the genetic traces left behind by pythons in their environment—a process called eDNA testing that is not unlike the way cops link a criminal’s DNA to a crime scene.
+One approach currently being investigated involves following the genetic traces left behind by pythons in their environment—a process called eDNA testing that is not unlike the way cops link a criminal’s DNA to a crime scene.
 These traces can lead researchers to the places pythons colonize and the migration routes snakes use to get there.
-But, at least at the moment, this method only goes so far for eradication efforts, because while it can detect the presence or absence of pythons, it can’t locate an individual.
+But, at least at the moment, this method only goes so far for eradication efforts, because while it can detect presence or absence of pythons, it can’t locate an individual.

 “I don’t think we have a good grasp on which is the right tool for the job, or the next tool—the tool that we wish we had,” Dean says, noting that this is his personal opinion and that he is not speaking on behalf of the National Park Service.
 “When you bring the funding reality into the equation, it becomes pretty clear in my mind that there are not a lot of great opportunities.”